WcRnm/eliot-static/content/info/survival_guide.md

 ### Medical Facilities

-For urgent care, follow this link for Seabeck's list of [local medical facilities](https://www.seabeck.org/medical-facilities).
-To download a PDF of a map to Silverdale's medical clinics, [please click here](/content/pdf/policy/Eliot_Emergencies_2021.pdf).
+For urgent care, follow this link for Seabeck's list of
+<span id="link.seabeck.medical-facilities">local medical facilities</span>.
+To download a PDF of a map to Silverdale's medical clinics,
+<span id="doc.policy.urgent-care">please click here</span>.
 Please note that the former Harrison Hospital in Silverdale is now called St. Michael Medical Center.